neondatabase/website/content/docs/functions/json_populate_record.md

 ## Example usage

-Consider having a database table that tracks employee information.
+Consider a database table that tracks employee information.
 When you receive employee information as `JSON` records, you can use `json_populate_record` to ingest the data into the table.

 Here we create the `employees` table with some sample data.